Why Every Trader Must Follow The Central Banks Closely

 Central banks will sometimes try to keep a currency at a certain level.
 The most famous example is that of the Swiss National Bank that maintained a 1.2000 floor in the EUR/CHF pair for a number of years.
 More recently the Hong Kong Monetary Authority is defending the 7.85 peg agains the US dollar.

 A word of caution, a nation cannot defend a level indefinitely and market fundamentals will eventually win through.
 A sober reminder of this is when in January 2015 the EUR/CHF peg was removed by the Swiss National Bank.
+Forex traders must remain vigilant, as the breakdown of such pegs can lead to extreme volatility and substantial trading opportunities or risks.

-Through following the core messages from the central banks monetary’s policy you will not only know how to see which data releases are important, but you will also know how to profit from and understand the likely currency direction
+Through following the core messages from the central banks monetary’s policy you will not only know how to see which data releases are important, but you will also know how to profit from and understand the likely currency direction.

 Furthermore, in the age of the internet, you can google the reaction to certain data announcements and look up what currency analysts are saying.
-Fundamental analysis works, is trusted and followed by nearly every single professional trader, so make it work for you
+Fundamental analysis works, is trusted and followed by nearly every single professional trader, so make it work for you.

 In order to aid you in your pursuit of following the central bank’s this article will give a brief rundown of some of the world’s largest central banks and give links to their websites.
+Additionally, incorporating tools like economic calendars can help traders stay ahead of key announcements, enhancing their ability to react swiftly to policy changes in the forex market.

-Eight of the world’s largest central banks
+Eight of the world’s largest central banks overview

 world's largest central banks